RokLenarcic/clj-rest-client/README.md

 (client/request (get-person-by-id 3))
 ```

-The function is spec instrumented and will raise an error if parameters aren't valid by spec.
+The function uses Malli schemas and will raise an error if parameters aren't valid by schema.

 You can make the HTTP call immediate by adding an HTTP request executing function as a client function to API definition: